BKMbigo/epit/docs/libraries_supported.md

 ```

 > **Note**
-> The library `androidx.lifecycle:lifecycle-extensions` is considered deprecated
+> The library `androidx.lifecycle:lifecycle-extensions` is included

 ##### Androidx Navigation